rvbrd/safe-network/readme.md

 Every creator that was involved in this project met 1 day before we were given the theme to our ptoject.
 We managed to have a great communication and to work as a great team.
 First, all of us talked about the strengths and what we were going to be comfortable working on which resulted in a very good workflow for both backend and frontend developers.

+## My Role

+I was assigned the frontend of the project and so I was pair-programming with my colleague Bernardo.
+So our job was to build the Javascript MVC architecture that could be able to consume the API that our backend team had build in Java.
+We managed to do that very well and everything ran smoothly.

 ## Tech && Methodologies

 Java, Javascript, Mac OS, Spring MVC, Javascript MVC, Hibernate, MySQL, Tomcat, Maven, Git, Scrum, HTML5, CSS3, Thymeleaf, IntelliJ, Visual Studio Code.